SK-EID/mid-rest-java-client/README.md

                 .withTrustStore(trustStore)
                 .build();
 ```
-You can also use trust store in P12 format.
+> **Note** You can also use trust store in P12 format.
 In this case replace "JKS" with "PKCS12".

+Using Trust Store is preferred as you can use the same format
+to keep track which certificates you trust.

+Read chapter  [Validate returned certificate is a trusted MID certificate](#Validate-returned-certificate-is-a-trusted-MID-certificate) for more info.

-Using with custom ssl context
+#### Using with custom ssl context

 <!-- Do not change code samples here but instead copy from ReadmeTest.documentConfigureTheClientWithTrustSslContext() -->
 ```java